Analysis-Driven Procedural Generation of an Engine Sound Dataset with Embedded Control Annotations: Abstract

 \section{Abstract}

-Computational engine sound modeling is central to the automotive audio industry, particularly for active sound design, virtual prototyping, and emerging data-driven engine sound synthesis methods.
-These applications require large volumes of standardized, clean audio recordings with precisely time-aligned operating-state annotations: data that is difficult to obtain due to high costs, specialized measurement equipment requirements, and inevitable noise contamination.
+Computational engine sound modeling is central to the automotive audio industry, particularly for active sound design applications and virtual prototyping.
+Emerging data-driven engine sound synthesis methods require large volumes of standardized, clean audio recordings with precisely time-aligned operating-state annotations: data that is difficult to obtain due to high costs, specialized measurement equipment requirements, and inevitable noise contamination.
 We present an analysis-driven framework for generating engine audio with sample-accurate control annotations.
 The method extracts harmonic structures from real recordings through pitch-adaptive spectral analysis, which then drive an extended parametric harmonic-plus-noise synthesizer.

-With this framework, we generate the \textit{Procedural Engine Sounds Dataset} (19~h, 5{,}935 files), a set of engine audio signals with sample-accurate RPM and torque annotations, spanning a wide range of operating conditions, signal complexities, and harmonic profiles.
-Comparison against real recordings validates that the synthesized data preserves characteristic harmonic structures, and baseline experiments confirm its suitability for learning-based parameter estimation and synthesis tasks.

-The dataset is released publicly to support research on engine timbre analysis, control parameter estimation, acoustic modeling and neural generative networks.
+With this framework, we augment 5--10\,min of source audio per engine 15--30$\times$ via diverse control trajectories and parametric variation, producing the \textit{Procedural Engine Sounds Dataset} (19.0~h, 5{,}935 files): a set of engine audio signals with sample-accurate RPM and torque annotations spanning a wide range of operating conditions, signal complexities, and harmonic profiles.
+Comparison against real recordings validates that the synthesized data preserves characteristic harmonic structures, and a baseline differentiable synthesis network trained on the dataset confirms its suitability for data-driven engine sound modeling.
+The dataset is released publicly to support research on engine timbre analysis, control parameter estimation, and neural generative synthesis.